AquacultureSpatialPlanning/MSP_Model/README.txt

 Requirements
 1.)
 This folder must be put into the root folder (i.e. '~' in OSX and C:/ in Windows) 2.)
 Both MATLAB and R must be installed
 3.)
-MATLAB must be installed with the Parallel Optimization Toolbox
+MATLAB must be installed with the following Toolbox Mapping Toolbox,Bioinformatics,Parallel Optimization

 Instructions
 1.)
 Clone repository into root directory